ACOS Amazon: Calculating ACOS For PPC

 If your question is, “How do I calculate my Amazon ACOS?”
 To get your ACOS calculation right, the obvious answer is the formula: total ad spend / total sales.

 But you might have more questions when calculating your Amazon ACOS.
-You may need to know how the conversion rate affects Amazon ACOS, and moreover, mathematically forecast future Amazon ACOS.
-You’d need a new formula to get this multidimensional view of your Amazon ACOS.
+For instance, understanding how the conversion rate affects ACOS Amazon is critical.
+Additionally, to mathematically forecast future ACOS Amazon PPC, you’d need a new formula that provides a multidimensional view of your Advertising Cost of Sales.

 If you’re thinking, where do I get that formula?
 Well, Elizabeth Greene from Junglr developed a new Amazon ACOS forecasting formula that can help you get a deeper understanding of your Amazon ACOS.